Location: Harris County Sheriff’s Office – Behavioral Health Division

 - Forensic Evaluations.
 Opportunities to conduct forensic psychological evaluations, receive training on providing written opinions regarding competency to stand trial and insanity, consulting with attorneys and court officials, and providing testimony in a criminal legal proceeding.

-Robert Seals, Ph.D. - Dr. Seals is the director of the Behavioral Health Division for the Harris County Sheriff’s Office.
-He specializes in working with populations exposed to high levels of job-related stressors and trauma, including military, law enforcement, firefighters, medical providers, and aviators.
-He provides clinical supervision as well as general oversight of community engagement, consultation activities, and other Track experiences.
+Thomas McNeese, Ph.D. – Dr. McNeese is the Director of the Harris County Sheriff’s Office’s Behavioral Health Division.
+He specializes in working with populations exposed to significant job-related stressors and trauma.
+Outside interests include conducting court-ordered forensic evaluations for various criminal courts.
+He provides clinical supervision and general oversight of community engagement, consultation activities, and other track experiences.